3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

 These accounts are used to do the interactions in the SteamCommunity which you request (e.g. commenting, voting, favorizing, ...).
 Creating a few accounts manually shouldn't take long.
 Make sure to give them a username and profile picture so they don't *instantly* look like random Bot accounts.

-Open the `accounts.txt` file with a text editor and provide your accounts in the `username:password:shared_secret` format, one account per line.
+Open the `accounts.txt` file with a text editor and provide your accounts in the `username:password` format, one account per line.
-If you don't want to use a shared_secret just leave it out and only provide the account in the `username:password` format.
+If you have a shared secret to bypass Steam Guard, you can provide it in this format: `username:password:shared_secret`.
+This is completely optional.
 The first account which you provide in this file will be the one you interact with to run commands to request comments, see info, etc.

+Login using QR-Code:
+Should an account use Mobile Steam Guard, and you'd like to login by scanning a QR-Code using your phone, then this is possible as well!
+Just provide "qrcode" as the password, basically like this: `username:qrcode`.
+The bot will then print a QR-Code to the terminal when logging in, allowing you to scan it using the Steam Mobile App.

+Steam Guard info:
-Make sure your accounts have E-Mail Steam Guard activated!
+Make sure your accounts have at least E-Mail Steam Guard activated!
 This is a requirement from Steam to be able to comment at all!
 I highly recommend that you take a quick look at the [Steam Limitations wiki page](./steam_limitations.md) to learn more about what you can and cannot do with your accounts.

 <details>
   <summary>Another, optional method (not recommended anymore):</summary>